soniah/blog/content/posts/2009-02-27-web-censorship-scuttled.md

 <!--more-->

-following an independent senator's (Nick Xenophon) decision to join the Greens and Opposition in blocking any legislation required to get the scheme started&#8230;.*
+following an independent senator's (Nick Xenophon) decision to join the Greens and Opposition in blocking any legislation required to get the scheme started..*

  [1]: http://www.smh.com.au/news/technology/biztech/web-censorship-plan-heads-towards-a-dead-end/2009/02/26/1235237810486.html?page=fullpage#contentSwap1